web3validator/web34ever-identity/web34ever-self-identity.md

 						  Infrastructure
 We have used enterprise-level hardware to run nodes for the most popular PoS blockchains since 2018.
-We use advanced data centers such as: Equinix, StackPath, Edgevanna, OVH
+We use advanced data centers such as: Equinix,StackPath(Edgevanna), OVH